moj-analytical-services/data-engineering-template/README.md

 ### Skipping the hooks
 Once installed, the hooks run each time you commit.
 To skip them, add `--no-verify` to the end of your commit command.
 For exmaple, `git commit -m "Committing stuff" --no-verify`.

+### Using Poetry
+These hooks aren't set up to work with Poetry.
+They expect you to have Black, Flake8 and yamllint installed in the same environment you're in when you commit.

+This might change in the future.

 ## Formatting and linting configs
 Config changes for flake8 go in .flake8.
 Our standard settings include:
 - max line length to 88 to match team's preference (and Black default)
 - ignore rule E203 which doesn't quite match PEP8 on spacing around colons (and conflicts with Black)
 - ignore some folders like venv and .github

-Config changes for Black should go in `pyproject.toml`.
-Our standard settings make no changes from default.

 Config changes for yamllint should go in `.yamllint`.

-Our standard settings use the default for both of these, so at the moment those configs make no changes.
+We use the standard Black config.
+If you want to change it, you can put config settings in a file called `pyproject.toml`, under a heading that says `[tool.black]`.

 ## Licence
 [MIT Licence](LICENCE.md)